-Peter Draznick '14 is a co-founder at 38th Street Studios.
+Peter Draznick '14 is a co-founder of 38th Street Studios.

 Abdul Rahman Merhi '15 is a graduate teaching assistant at Iowa State University.

-Steven Ash '11 is the co-Owner at Exclusive Saver, Moline, Ill.
+Steven Ash '11 is the co-Owner of Exclusive Saver in Moline, Ill.

-Amelia Wietting '09 is an IT Analyst IV at John Deere, Moline, Ill.
+Amelia Wietting '09 is an IT Analyst IV at John Deere in Moline, Ill.

-Gabriel Caceres '08 is a graduate research fellow in the department of Astronomy and Astrophyics at Penn State.
+Gabriel Caceres '08 is a graduate research fellow in the department of Astronomy and Astrophysics at Penn State.
 He received a Ph.D. there in 2016.